drmikehenry/install-linux/install-linux.md

       python3 -m venv /opt/pynvim &&
         /opt/pynvim/bin/python -m pip install pynvim

+  Alternatively, the Ubuntu-supplied package may be installed:

+      agi python3-pynvim

 - Install `neovim-qt` for GUI support.
 Invoke as `nvim-qt`; the first `nvim` binary in `PATH` will be used `:role:neovim`: